hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 API_DOCS_URL=https://docs.hiro.so/api
 ```

-The other Environment Variables to pay attention to:
+The other environment variables to pay attention to are:

 - `PG_HOST`: Set this to your **postgres** instance.
 In this guide, we'll be using a container named `postgres`.
 - `STACKS_CORE_RPC_HOST`: Set this to your **stacks blockchain** node.
 In this guide, we'll be using a container named `stacks-blockchain`.
 - `API_DOCS_URL`: Set this to enable your docs API http://localhost:3999/doc.

 ### Starting stacks-blockchain-api

+Run the following command to run Stacks Blockchain API:

 ```bash
 docker run -d --rm \